pluginkollektiv/antispam-bee/readme.txt

 == Upgrade Notice ==

+= 2.11.3 =
+The multiselect field for "Delete comments by spam reasons" did not store any values in the last version - please check the setting after the update!

 = 2.8.0 =
 This update makes sure your spam check is GDPR compliant, no matter the options you choose.
 Please make sure to update before May 25th!